BastilleBSD/bastille/docs/chapters/startup-configuration.rst

 nextcloud is started.

 First we must add both jails to nextcloud's depend property with ``bastille config nextcloud set depend "mariadb nginx"``.
-Then, when we start nextcloud with ``bastille start nextcloud`` it will verify that nginx and mariadb are running (start if stoppef) before starting nextcloud.
+Then, when we start nextcloud with ``bastille start nextcloud`` it will verify that nginx and mariadb are running (start if stopped) before starting nextcloud.

 When stopping a jail, any jail that "depends" on it will first be stopped.
 For example, if we run ``bastille stop nginx``, then